My Journey To Natural Fiber Clothing

 The Nightmare of Industrial Clothing

-For much of our experience as a humanity, this dream of mine didn’t have to be just a dream.
+For much of our experience as humanity, this dream of mine didn’t have to be just a dream.
 It was the reality that most humans experienced.
-Today, there are few human beings who are living this dream, even in most of the remote corners of Earth.
+Today, there are few human beings who are living this dream, even in the most remote corners of Earth.
 The global, industrial systems have penetrated nearly all of humanity with great destruction.

 Today, most clothing is made of plastic.
-Most of us don’t call it plastic though.
-We call it things like polyester or nylon or synthetic fibers.
+We don’t call it plastic though.
+We call it names like polyester or nylon or synthetic fiber.
 But it is also completely accurate to simply call it plastic clothing.
 The nightmare of these clothes starts with the extraction of fossil fuels.
 This is the same industry that produces the gasoline we pump into our cars.
 This is the same industry that is responsible for the oil spills that decimate our ecosystems.
-Many of us hear of the large-scale disaster oil spills, but few of us know that there are 10,000 oil spills that happen each year as part of this routine extraction.
+Many of us hear of the large-scale disaster oil spills, but few of us know that there are thousands of oil spills that happen each year as part of this routine extraction.
 Next, this extracted material is sent to factories where it is processed.
-Here toxic byproducts are made and dumped into our waterways and air – the very systems that we depend upon for water to drink and air to breath.
+Here toxic byproducts are made and dumped into our waterways and air – the very systems that we depend upon for water to drink and air to breathe.

 Much of the clothing from the Industrial Clothing Complex is not plastic and is, indeed, natural fibers.
 Cotton is the primary natural fiber in this industry and although it does not have some of the same repercussions as plastic clothing, the standard industry practices with cotton are similarly exploitative and destructive.
-Most cotton is grown through large scale industrial farms.
+Most cotton is grown through large-scale industrial farms.
 At these farms, the land is treated like factories and all other plants and animals are generally treated as pests.
 The cotton and the land is often doused with chemical herbicides (to kill the other plants) and pesticides (to kill the insects).
 Cotton generally needs irrigation and water is often pulled from the rivers and the ground at levels that cause destruction to the local ecosystems.
 In the processing of the raw cotton into fabric, toxic chemicals are also often used.
 Rarely are the humans involved treated with dignity.
-To put it simply, this cotton is part of exploitative, oppressive and destructive relationships with Earth, people, plants and animals.

 Most of the clothing that we wear is dyed.
-These dyes are generally made of toxic, synthetic chemicals that pollute billions of gallons of water in the process of dyeing the clothes.
-But it does not stop there.
+These dyes are generally made of toxic, synthetic chemicals that pollute large quantities of water in the process of dyeing the clothes.
+It does not stop there.
 Most of us have probably seen our clothes fade.
 But where has the color gone?
 It’s gone back to Earth.
 If the clothing of just one person was fading on this Earth, it wouldn’t be a problem.
 But with billions and billions of pieces of clothing fading, we are seeing extreme amounts of these toxic dyes being leached into our water.

 A more ideal scenario than sending these clothes to the landfill is to donate them.
 However, the donation of these clothes is also an environmental and humanitarian catastrophe.
 There is a whole system of sending millions of articles of these clothes to nations with fewer financial resources and basically dumping them on them.
 The fact is that there are far more clothes on this Earth than are needed, by multiple magnitudes.
 These nations are suffering from plastic pollution from these clothes being dumped on them.
 Furthermore, many local economies are suffering or have collapsed.
 Where they once had local businesses that circulated local resources and money through the creation of clothes, they now have an excess of cheap industrial clothes that wiped out the livelihoods of many people.